gbad85/neve/README.md

 ## Why?

 It's rare to find engineers that have been lucky to work in real life with all the technologies they know or study.
-So why not presenting their knowledge by using virtual projects of real-life scenarios implementation.
+So why not presenting their knowledge by implementing virtual projects of real-life scenarios.

 Also, this can be used as a portfolio for network engineers to demonstrate their understanding of the technology and how it can be beneficial/applicable in real-life scenarios.